-Strategies to help an RJ sufferer you love cope with their anxiety
+Strategies to help a partner suffering from Retroactive Jealousy cope with their anxiety

 In my last few blog posts, I wrote about the concept of Retroactive Jealousy, a type of romantic jealousy that involves feeling obsessively uneasy about your partner’s past.
 If you’re not familiar with the concept, you can read more about what it is here.

 If you do know what it is and struggle with it yourself, go back and read my post on coping strategies.

 Today, I’m going to be addressing the partner’s of people dealing with Retroactive Jealousy.
 Or, honestly, the partner’s of anyone dealing with some form of relational anxiety.
 (If this describes you, share this post with your bae so they can be a better bae to you.)

 Anxiety sucks – plain and simple.

 And if you have a partner that struggles with anxiety, it can be really hard to deal with.
 Especially if they’re dealing with anxiety in the form of Retroactive Jealousy.
 But there ARE ways that you can help them.